 Grilling food is an ancient tradition.
 The flavour added by flame can only be improved by a classic marinade, a little herbal seasoning and of course the sound of dinner sizzling and cracking as it heats, making your mouth water long before the smell fills the air.

-But if you're asked to think about grilling food your imagination either wanders to the BBQ, or the kitchen.
-Few ever imagine that the outdoor fireplace could be the new home for delicious delicacies cooked before your amazed guests.
-And as a host, instead of leaving to go and cook just as the group is chatting away and the outdoor fire gets going, you now get to stay and enjoy their company.
+But if you're asked to think about grilling food, your imagination either wanders to the BBQ, or the kitchen.
+Few ever imagine that an outdoor fireplace could be the new home for delicious delicacies cooked before your amazed guests.
+And as a host, instead of leaving to go and cook in the kitchen, just as the group is chatting away and the outdoor fire gets going, you now get to stay and enjoy their company.

 As the fire fades use the built up heat in the steel and the embers below to cook a perfect pizza.
 Smoke fish, bread and any other food using the grill and amaze your guests by having their main meal on the grill as they watch.